Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Conez Hard & Soft Ice Cream Shop | 415 Martin Luther King Drive, Jersey City

-This Ice Cream Shop brings the delicious dessert to the Jersey City area.
+This Ice Cream Shop brings delicious frozen desserts to the Jersey City area.
 Not only does it serve ice cream and milkshakes at the storefront, this place also brings ice cream to nearby daycares.
 There are so many flavors and options to choose from, including 30 milkshake flavors, 15 soft serve flavors, and 4 fruit-based flavors, among other options.
 Come by the colorful storefront and try one for yourself.
-Best part is, it’s right off the Light Rail.
+The best part is, it’s right off the Light Rail.

 Conrad’s Confectionery | 107 Westwood Avenue, Westwood